fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 - Have empathy, imagine receiving the review!
 - What should be public, what should be private?
 - Consider your own biases
+- It doesn’t need to be the paper YOU would have written
 - Don't be an a$$hole

 ### May 14